argoflow/argoflow-gcp/README.md

 Once you've commited and pushed your changes to your repository, you can either choose to deploy componenet individually or deploy them all at once.
-For example, to deploy a single component you can run:

-`kubectl apply -f distribution/argocd-applications/kubeflow-roles-namespaces.yaml`

 To deploy everything specified in the root [kustomization.yaml](./distribution/kustomization.yaml),
  execute: